Connect with others who understand.

 Obeticholic Acid

-Obeticholic acid (Ocaliva) is another treatment for PBC that was approved by the U.S. Food and Drug Administration (FDA) in 2016.
+Obeticholic acid (Ocaliva) is another treatment for PBC that was approved by the FDA in 2016.

 While obeticholic acid can improve liver function and slow fibrosis, it doesn’t appear to improve survival.
 However, this medication is relatively new, so more clinical trials are needed to see the long-term effect of this medication in people with PBC.